thomascube/roundcube-customizr/README.md

 Roundcube Customizr
 ===================

-Plugin to set customize logo, watermark image and stylesheets by config.
+Plugin to customize logo, watermark image and stylesheets by config.

 Download and install via http://plugins.roundcube.net